 (1) Impact of market competition and fluctuations

 Price competition in the sale and maintenance services of office MFPs continues.
-While the printing volume using MFPs remains on a rising trend, the unit price of maintenance services continues to fall.
+The unit price of maintenance services continues to fall.
 If the price competition further intensifies, earnings may decline.
 A decrease in printing volume caused by the shift to paperless offices may affect the financial performance of the Group.
 Third parties are selling substitute toner cartridges for laser printers and the earnings of genuine Canon products may be adversely affected if the sales volume of such products increases.

-The market for digital interchangeable lens cameras may shrink due to the shift from SLR cameras to mirrorless cameras, which is beginning to accelerate.
-Meanwhile, the fall in the sales of inkjet printer units and ink cartridges may accelerate due to a decline in the printing volume caused largely by a decrease in New Year cards.
+With the market for digital interchangeable lens cameras shifting from SLR cameras to mirrorless cameras, the market for digital interchangeable cameras may continue to shrink.
+In addition, the fall in the sales of inkjet printer units and ink cartridges may accelerate due to a decline in the printing volume caused largely by a decrease in New Year cards.

 In the industrial equipment segment, orders received for semiconductor manufacturing devices and testing and measuring instruments are significantly affected by the condition of capital expenditure of semiconductor and device manufacturers.
 If the capital expenditure of such manufacturers decreases, the Group's financial performance may become sluggish.

 In the medical industry, the Pharmaceutical and Medical Device Act (formerly the Pharmaceutical Act) requires the placement of sales managers, computerization for post-sale traceability and other measures to improve safety management.
-While the Group takes all possible measures to ensure legal compliance, if the safety management system or computerization cannot be operated as initially planned, its business with medical institutions and medical equipment dealers may decrease.
+While the Group takes all possible measures to ensure legal compliance, if the safety management system or computerization cannot be operated as initially planned, its business with medical institutions and dealers engaging in sales of medical equipment to medical institutions may decrease.

 In addition, because the Group receives products and services from its parent, Canon Inc., and many other suppliers, it is exposed to the risk of not being able to receive an adequate supply due to incidents such as natural disasters and large accidents experienced by the suppliers.
 If such a situation arises, the Group’s financial performance may be affected by its inability to facilitate sales activities.